scaleoutsean/sf-failover-k8s/README.md

 - This script may requires the use of VAGs which latest Trident no longer recommends
   - Trident's SolidFire backend should be configured to use VAGs
   - If that is the case user must maintain VAGs if Trident's SolidFire backend does not use CHAP (please check the Trident documentation for VAG-related limitations)
+- After switch-over, Trident backend configuration for SolidFire may need updating (in the case the new cluster has different cluster admin username or password, for example)

 To make this script usable, we'd have to update it and test it with a Trident release v21.01 or better.
 Please submit results of your testing in Issues.